Synkied/pokepare/README.md

 ## MAC OS X Issues
 Remember to navigate to Applications/Python x.x (where x.x is your version) and double click on "Install Certificates.command" to install certificates

+## The app itself
+* sets do not display the correct cards
+* pokemon paging is bugged if the user clicks too fast on "next"

 # TODO